Statutory Declarations and Affidavits

 • Position – According to the duties you performed (for example, research chemist, accounts clerk)

-• List your main five roles, duties, and responsibilities
+• List your leading five roles, duties, and responsibilities

 • Salary earned